Last updated on August 2nd, 2022

 - Fennel is also seen to interact with certain drugs like estrogen pills and certain cancer medicines, thus it is better to discuss with a healthcare provider prior to utilizing high doses in supplement, essential oil, or extract form.

 Yet, it’s doubtful that fennel or its seeds would deliver similar effects when consumed in small amounts.
-To obtain the healthful benefits of fennel seeds, try including the raw fennel bulb into preparations like salads or soups, broths, baked goods, as well as certain fish dishes.
+To obtain the healthful benefits of fennel seeds, try including the raw fennel bulb in preparations like salads or soups, broths, baked goods, as well as certain fish dishes.
 Even though, consumption of saunf is likely safe, including higher doses in supplement form can show reaction with other medications as well.

 Is saunf bad for kidney functioning?